josiest/songwriting/songs/This Is How I Feel/lyrics.md

 ### Verse I

-So, this is how you feel
+So, this must be how you feel
 Like I'm a fucking loser
 And you don't care what I do
 As long as I don't talk to you

+And I know that isn't what you said
+Though it really felt that way
+Running through my head
+And I feel like a child
+Just saying it outloud

+But I'll say it anyway
+'Cause this is how I feel
+Like I'm a fucking loser
+'Cause I can't get over you

+### Verse II

+But now, you're giving me a chance
+Though this olive branch
+Is wilted, old, and cracked
+~And I don't know if I want it back

-So, I guess this is goodbye
+So, do I say goodbye
-And I don't know why I
+'Cause I don't know why
-~Even fucking tried
+~I even thought I'd try
 I guess I thought I'd grown
 But I guess I should have known